awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-events-rule.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EventBusName`  <a name="cfn-events-rule-eventbusname"></a>
-The event bus to associate with this rule\.
+The event bus name or ARN to associate with this rule\.
 If you omit this, the default event bus is used\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`